MacroFab/Mojolicious-Datadog/example/README.md

 - `GET /sleep10` - Synchronous 10-second delay endpoint
 - `GET /sleep10-async` - Asynchronous 10-second delay endpoint
 - `GET /loopget` - Makes a request to the root endpoint
-- `GET /recurse-sleep` - Makes an async request to /sleep10-async with Datadog tracing
+- `GET /recurse-sleep` - Makes an async request to /sleep10-async with Custom Datadog tracing

 ## Configuration

-The server runs on port 4301 and includes the following environment settings:
-- `MOJO_INACTIVITY_TIMEOUT=600`
-- `DD_TRACE_ENABLED=false`
-- `DD_INSTRUMENTATION_TELEMETRY_ENABLED=false`

-You can modify these settings in the `docker-compose.yml` file.
+You can modify the environment settings in the `docker-compose.yml` file.
+You'll want to run a datadog agent and point this at the agent with the `DD_AGENT_HOST` environment variable.